Inference via robust optimal transportation: theory and methods: Numerical experiments

+To conclude this experiment, we remark that RWGAN-N is very sensitive to the specified value of $\epsilon$.
+For instance, in the first contaminations setting, comparing the $W_1$ between the clean and the generated data by RWGAN-N with $\epsilon=0.07$ to the $W_1$ of the RWGAN-1 illustrates that our method (whose $\lambda$ has been selected using the procedure described in Section \ref{Sec:selection}) performs better.
+Increasing $\epsilon$ to 0.25 improves on the RWGAN-N performance, making its $W_1$ closer to the one of the RWGAN-1.
+This is an important methodological consideration, which has a practical implication for the application of the RWGAN-N: a selection criterion for the $\epsilon$ hyper-parameter needs to be proposed, discussed and studied similarly to what we do in Section \ref{Sec:selection}.
+To the best of our knowledge, such a criterion is not available in the literature. \\

-We illustrate the performance of the RWGAN-1 and RWGAN-2 through comparing them with the WGAN and RWGAN-B in analysing the Fashion-MNIST dataset, which contains 70000 grayscale images of apparels, including T-shirt, jeans, pullover, skirt, coat, etc. Each image is of $28\times 28$ pixels, and each pixel gets value from 0 to 255, indicating the darkness or lightness.
+\textit{Fashion-MNIST real data example.} We illustrate the performance of RWGAN-1 and RWGAN-2 through comparing them with the WGAN and RWGAN-B in analysing the Fashion-MNIST real dataset, which contains 70000 grayscale images of apparels, including T-shirt, jeans, pullover, skirt, coat, etc. Each image is of $28\times 28$ pixels, and each pixel gets value from 0 to 255, indicating the darkness or lightness.
 We generate outlying images by taking the negative effect of images already available in the dataset---a negative image is a total inversion, in which light areas appear dark and vice versa; in the Fashion-MNIST dataset, for each pixel of a negative image, it takes 255 minus the value of the pixel corresponding to the normal picture.
 By varying the number of negative images we define different levels of contamination: we consider 0, 3000, and 6000 outlying images.
 For the sake of visualization, in Figure~\ref{normal pic} and~\ref{pic as outlier} we show normal and negative images, respectively.
 Our goal is to obtain a generator which can produce images of the same style as Figure \ref{normal pic}, even if it is trained on sample containing normal images and outliers.
-A more detailed explanation on how images generation works via \texttt{Pythorc} is available in Appendix \ref{app.rwgan}.
-In Figure~\ref{fig:real_data}, we display images generated by the WGAN, RWGAN-1, RWGAN-2 and RWGAN-B under the different levels of contamination---we select $\lambda$ making use of the data driven procedure described in Section \ref{Sec:selection}.
-We see that all of the GANs generate similar images when there are no outliers in the reference sample (1st row).
-When there are 3000 outliers in the reference sample (2nd row), the GANs generate some negative images.
-However, by a simple eyeball search on the plots, we notice that WGAN produces many obvious negative images, while RWGAN-B, RWGAN-1 and RWGAN-2 generate less outlying images than WGAN.
-Remarkably, RWGAN-1 produces the smaller number of negative images among the considered methods.
-Similar conclusions holds for the higher contamination level with 6000 outlying images.
+A more detailed explanation on how images generation works via \texttt{Pytorch} is available in Appendix \ref{app.rwgan}.